 All new stand-alone courses should start with a selected topic (temporary) course number 48, 248, 348.
 Each selected topic course may be offered for a maximum of three times.
 During the second or third time the course is offered, the department should decide if it wants the course as a permanent offering.
 If so, a revised and updated course outline and a request for course approval should be submitted to the curriculum committee.
 Enrollment/completion statistics for each time the course was offered should also be submitted.
 If approved for a permanent number by the curriculum committee and vice president of instruction, the request is forwarded to the district Council of Instructional Planning and Development (CIPD) and Board of Trustees for approval.

-If there is a dispute regarding curriculum (preferably documented in comments on Curricunet), the curriculum chair and vice president of instruction will meet with dean and department chair/originator to attempt to resolve the dispute in advance of curriculum committee meeting.
+If there is a dispute regarding curriculum (preferably documented in comments on Curricunet), the curriculum chair and vice president of instruction will meet with the dean and the department chair/originator to attempt to resolve the dispute in advance {before} of curriculum committee meeting.
 The results of the meeting will be reported to the committee and attached to the outline.
-If no resolution comes out of meeting, curriculum request will still move forward to curriculum committee.
+If no resolution comes out of the resolution meeting, the curriculum request will still move forward to curriculum committee.

-The curriculum committee may approve, deny or return course proposal to originator and department for further consideration.
+The curriculum committee may approve, deny, or return course proposal(s) to the originator and department for further consideration.

 Signed by

-Karolyn van Putten

-President, Academic Senate

-Evelyn Lord
+Sonja Franeta Amy Bohorquez

-Chair, Curriculum Committee
+Academic Senate President Curriculum Committee

-05/18/2010
+Approved by Faculty Senate September 2011